 Dates are a staple in my kitchen.
-I love these sticky fruits as a snack or with Greek yoghurt, nuts and a drizzle of honey.
-Off-hand, I can think of at least a dozen other uses for this versatile Middle Eastern delicacy.
-This fudgy chocolate banana bread gets a big thumbs up, as do our favourite bliss balls.
+I love them for their caramel-ish taste and sticky texture.
+They’re especially good with thick Greek yoghurt and a drizzle of honey.
+They’re also one of the key ingredients in this Matcha date fudge.
+I can think of at least a dozen good uses for this Middle Eastern delicacy.

-These truffle squares keep well for up to 2 weeks, although they never quite make the best before date.
-I serve them with after-dinner coffees, as lunch box treats or a quick afternoon treat.
+As far as these matcha date fudge squares are concerned, they’ll keep well for up to 2 weeks, although they never quite make the best before date.
+I serve them with after-dinner coffees, as lunch box treats or fill in the gap, afternoon snacks.

 Matcha date fudge

 - 100g walnuts

 - 150g medjool dates

 - 2 tablespoons ground almonds

 - 1 1/2 teaspoons Just Matcha green tea

 - 100g dark chocolate, melted and cooled (at least 70% cocoa solids)

 - Line a 22cm x 10cm loaf tin with cling film.